 Working with Transport for London, the council has secured £2.25m investment in high street improvements for Wealdstone Town Centre.

 The approved scheme supports the ambitious regeneration plans for Wealdstone, through a town centre and bus improvement plan, that will change the centre of town and help improve walking, cycling and bus journeys.

 For more information see Wealdstone Transport Improvements.

-The Future High Streets Fund was launched by the Ministry of Housing, Communities & Local Government (MHCLG) in December 2018 and is a key part of the Government’s plan to renew and reshape town centres and to make them more attractive places to live, work and visit.
+The Future High Streets Fund was launched by the Ministry of Housing, Communities & Local Government (MHCLG) in December 2018.
+It's a key part of the government’s plan to renew and reshape town centres and to make them more attractive places to live, work and visit.